bitwarden/help/_articles/miscellaneous/uri-match-detection.md

 Regular expressions are an advanced option and can be quite dangerous if used incorrectly.
 You should not use this option if you do not know exactly what you are doing.
 {% endwarning %}

 The regular expression option allows you to write any simple or complex [regular expression](https://en.wikipedia.org/wiki/Regular_expression){:target="_blank"} to match the current website/application URI.
+All regular expressions are case *insensitive*.

 Example: